CADMonkey21/p2pool-go-VTC/README.md

     ```bash
     go run .
     ```
     Point your Verthash-compatible miner to your pool's IP address on the Stratum port you configured (default is `9172`).
+The web dashboard will also be available at this address (e.g., `http://<your-ip>:9172`).

 ---